-Imagine an experimental setup in which a machine gun is spraying bullets at a screen in which there are two narrow openings, or slits which may or may not be covered.
+Imagine an experimental setup in which a machine gun is spraying bullets at a screen in which there are two narrow openings, or slits.
 Bullets that pass through the openings will then strike a further screen, the detection or observation screen, behind the first, and the point of impact of the bullets on this screen are noted.